adde0109/Proxy-Compatible-Forge/README.md

 PCF ports this Fabric mod's ability to wrap modded command arguments, allowing them to be sent through Velocity without there needing to be a custom packet deserializer for each and every command argument mods add.

-<sub><sup>
-Fun note: PCF also fixes Forge 1.14-1.15.2 so the `forge:enum` and `forge:modlist` command arguments are serialized correctly.
-Only caveat being that `forge:enum` cannot send any extra data on those versions due to the underlying vanilla registration system being brittle with generics.
-</sup></sub>

 In some rare cases mods will register their command arguments under the `minecraft` namespace or make modifications to vanilla arguments, bypassing PCF's argument wrapper.
 In such cases, you can add the custom argument's ID to PCF's `forceWrappedArguments` setting to force PCF to wrap the argument.